arduino/help-center-content/content/Arduino Cloud/General Cloud/Wi-Fi-troubleshooting.md

 ### Use the 2.4 GHz Band for IoT Devices

-Arduino boards and most IoT devices work better on the 2.4 GHz band.
+Arduino boards and most IoT devices can only be used with 2.4 GHz band networks.
 The 2.4 GHz band offers better range and signal strength through obstacles compared to 5 GHz.

 ### How to Check if Your Network is 2.4 GHz